Skip to content

 Couchbase

-Testcontainers module for Couchbase.
-Couchbase is a document oriented NoSQL database.
+The Testcontainers module for Couchbase.

 Adding this module to your project dependencies